cxysunny/SimuTCR/README.md

 You can download the datasets and model checkpints from [Datasets and checkpoints](https://zenodo.org/records/17695854)

-After downloading, unzip the downloaded datasets/checkpoints in the `./dataset/` and `./models_saved/` folders.
+After downloading, unzip the downloaded datasets/checkpoints in the `./datasets/` and `./results/` folders. (e.g data`./datasets/test_immrep23_unseen/0/0_token.pt` checkpoint `./datasets/unseen.pt`)
 Remember to modify the related model_paths in  `test` named python file.

 # Usage